-If you're travelling to Italy on a budget you'll find the less expensive hotels are to be found on the mainland which is linked by a causeway to Venice itself.
-But even then, many are of questionable quality and horrific travellers' tales of bed bugs and filthy bathrooms are common.
+If you're travelling to Venice on a budget, you'll find the less expensive hotels are to be found on the mainland which is linked by a causeway to Venice itself.
+But even then, many are of questionable quality - and horrific travellers' tales of bed bugs and filthy bathrooms are common.

 The reality is that everyone wants to go to Venice, and hoteliers often think they can either charge the earth, or charge less for a very low quality of service.

-So finding good quality but reasonably cheap hotels in Venice, Italy isn't easy.
+So finding good quality but reasonably cheap hotels isn't easy.

 The Hotel Marco Polo is a wonderful exception.
 It's a little gem.
 It's in an area called 'Mestre' which is not too far from the city and the sights.
-It has good links with the airports and with Venice and the islands, is clean and friendly, and very reasonably priced.
+It has good links with the airports and with Venice and the islands, is clean, very friendly, and very reasonably priced.

-So if you've had trouble before with cheap hotels in Venice (Italy), or if it's your first time and you want a highly recommended hotel, you're lucky.
+So if you've had trouble before trying to find an inexpensive hotel here, or if it's your first time and you want accommodation that comes highly recommended, you're in luck.

 You've found it.